teccles-halite/halite3-bot/README.md

 #### Basic algorithm
 The model used for this algorithm is: a ship will move to a square X, and mine it for a while.
 It will then continue to move-and-mine with the same gathering efficiency until full.
 It will then return to a dropoff, from a point exactly as far away as square X. It should pick the square X to minimise the number of turns this whole process takes.

-Every ship calculates the number of turns and halite burned it will take to get to every square on the map, using a breadth first search.
+Every ship calculates the number of turns and halite burned it will take to get to every square on the map, using [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) with a cost of number of turns.
 At every square, it chooses a number of turns to mine which maximise its halite gain per turn over travel and mining.
 The score of the square is then:

 x * RETURN_TIME + (TRAVEL_TIME + MINING_TIME) * (MAX_HALITE - SHIP_HALITE)/(HALITE_MINED - HALITE_BURNED)